christianblais/searchify/README.md

         </div>
     <% end %>

-Searchify will include a `user_id` field in your form, which will be automatically populated.
+Searchify will include a `user_id` field in your form, which will be automatically populated with your search.

 ### Scopes

-Searchify is scopes aware.
+Searchify is by default scopes aware.
 Let's say you are here:

 `/posts?created_by=3`